ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 You will need to source this file prior to running the setup.

 # Known Bugs and Issues
-- mapping main IAM account to other accounts

 - github_connection.js
     - Need to set the User Agent programmatically to match the Github application name as requested by Github